converged-computing/flux-cloud/README.md

 🚧️ **under development** 🚧️

-Code is under development and will be added soon!
-In the meantime, for early documentation, see ⭐️ [docs](docs) ⭐️
+Code is under development and likely to change!
+In the meantime, for early documentation, see our ⭐️ [Documentation](https://converged-computing.github.io/flux-cloud/) ⭐️

 ## TODO

- - we should not have bash scripts, generate templates instead.
- - add avail zones to debug output
- - should have generic template provided by library
+ - test for list of experiments
  - cloud-select could estimate the cost?
  - run and add more cluster examples